Turf! Classes and Accessibility

 Hopefully you can see how these classes and extra abilities help soften the imbalance from physical advantages.
 Further classes will include:

-• Drone.
+Drone.
 Not sure what to call this one, but this class would effectively allow a player to participate without physically moving.
 Instead, they would send a virtual “drone” to specific locations to place markers.
 But if that drone gets caught in enemy territory, it’s lost.
+I think the intention behind this class is to allow participation from players who may not be as mobile as others, and can virtually participate.

 System UI